 Palettes, that’s how!

 Need a contrasting heel/toe/cuff for your socks?
 Choose a color in the same palette, but not part of your striped or variegated main color.
 Want to make a fade pattern?
 Choose multiple variegated yarns within the same palette for the perfect combo.
-Buy the quantities you need in one, two, or five different colors to make that perfectly wild shawl you’ve been eyeing, but could never quite figure out how to choose the yarn for it.
+Buy the quantities you need in one, two, or five different colors to make that perfectly wild shawl you’ve been eyeing, but could never quite figure out how to choose the right colorway combination.

 Periodically, I will create 4 new palettes – a warm, cool, omni, and neutral.
 I may also add to old palettes with new colorways with limited edition or deviant dyes.
 The first palettes will debut at Delmarva Wool & Fiber Expo in Ocean City, MD this weekend.
 In the meantime, they will be available on the website as made-to-order.
 Ready-to-ship will be added to the shop after the show.

 February 2018 Palettes are The Rockies (cool), Painted Desert (warm), Coral Reef (omni), and Tundra (neutral).